oehrlis/o-db-docker/doc/en/9x90-Appendix-A_setup_oci.md

   Block device           252:1
 ```

-Create the filesystem on the new volumes
+- Create the filesystem on the new volume.

 ```bash
 [root@ol7docker00 ~]# mkfs.ext4 /dev/vgora/vol_u00